 Wacom has focused on creative professionals for over three decades.
 Before this release, if you wanted to experiment with a Wacom pen display, you needed to fork out at a pro-level price point.
 But the Wacom Cintiq 16 changed that.

 This model will appeal to artists about to upgrade from an Intuos, and possibly concept artists who aren’t too worried about the RBG Gamut.
 Photographers and higher-end designers might still think that the extra features of the Cintiq Pro line are essential for them, but the price difference is huge.

 And it really isn’t a Cintiq Pro: you don’t get the UHD resolution, multitouch control or as many connectivity options.
 It isn’t as portable as a Surface Pro or iPad Pro either.

 But build quality appears similar, and for less than half the price of the 16-inch Pro version you get what looks to be a very capable pen display.
-Importantly, you also get access to Wacom’s industry standard drawing tools: these are the displays you find in most animation and special effects studios.
+Importantly, you also get access to Wacom’s industry-standard drawing tools: these are the displays you find in most animation and special effects studios.
 If you’re a cash-strapped creative pro, the Wacom Cintiq 16 is definitely an option worth considering.
 If you've made your decision, check out our guide to the best cheap Wacom tablet deals.